 Additionally, while Carter shows impressive flashes with vision, he can be more consistent there as well.
 There are times where Carter diagnoses fluctuating lanes well and adjusts his cuts correspondingly.
 But there are also times where he can play without control and miss lanes at the line, hindering his ability to find space.
 It’s common to ask for more consistency from young players in these areas, and given Carter’s bright flashes in this area, it’s not a huge concern.

 It’s also worth noting that Carter isn’t a great pass blocker.
 That’s not a big red flag, either.
 Teams should have him running routes on passing downs to utilize him correctly.
 Nevertheless, his inconsistency and lower upside as a blocker do detract a bit from his versatility.

 Michael Carter’s best fits in the 2021 NFL Draft

 The North Carolina running back duo has a lot of fans, and there’s good reason for that.
 Both backs are dynamic talents who should have futures at the NFL level.
 In my opinion, Javonte Williams is the more complete back, and he’ll be rated slightly higher on my board.
-But as a spark plug and a receiving weapon on Day 2 or early Day 3, Carter has a ton of appeal.
+But as a spark plug and a receiving weapon on Day 2, Carter has a ton of appeal.
 Especially in the modern NFL, that’s a role that isn’t taken lightly.